-Notes: Data are from the October 2022 to September 2023 SWAA waves, focusing on wage/salary employees who earned at least \$10,000 in the prior year.
-We drop respondents who fail our attention-check questions and reweight their responses to match the share of persons in Current Population Survey by age-sex-education-earnings cells.
+Notes: Data are from the October 2023 SWAA wave.
+We randomly assigned each respondent to one set of questions (including a third set not shown).
+We focus on workers who earned \$10,000 or more in the prior year, and who worked for pay in the week prior to the survey.
+We reweight the raw responses to match the Current Population Survey by age-sex-education-earnings cells.